JeremiahChurch/mailjet_mailer/README.md

    * `:subject` - Subject of the email.
 If no subject supplied, it will fall back to the template default subject from within Mailjet

-   * `:to`(required) - Accepts an email String, a Hash with :name and :email keys, or an Array of Hashes with :name, :email, and :type keys
+   * `:to` - Accepts an email String or email/name combo IE 'John <john@doe.com>' - use `:recipients` for arrays or hashes.
+Use To/BCC/CC together - recipients must be used on it's own per mailjet spec
       - examples:
         1. `'example@domain.com'`
         2. `{ email: 'someone@email.com', name: 'Bob Bertly' }`